RajKapashia/chit_info/README.md

 and services of Chitkara University.
 Hence, any report or claim issued against the same shall not be dealt with.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The copyright notice and permission notice as in LICENSE file shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,